rspace-os/api-tutorial/creating_accounts.md

  * All fields are mandatory unless indicated (see Swagger docs for details)
  * Usernames must be >= 6 characters
  * Passwords must be >= 8 characters

+ One of four user-roles can be specified: ROLE_USER, ROLE_PI, ROLE_ADMIN and ROLE_SYSADMIN.

 ## Creating a group